-Great last minute deals to Iceland to grab
+Great last minute deals to ✈️ Iceland

-A country of dramatic contrasts
+Travel to Iceland : A country of dramatic contrasts

 Thinking of a last minute holiday?
 Then think of Iceland.
 Think of Iceland and you must think of the elements.
 Contrary to its cold name, Iceland is also a place of heat thanks to its extensive volcanic activity.
 With so many last minute holidays in Iceland available, now is the right time to visit this magical and mysterious landscape distinguished by such varied natural phenomena.
 Iceland is a place of natural contrasts, as well as a hive of great cultural activity and history.

 Voyage Privé travel expert’s opinion on travel to Iceland

 Iceland is an outdoor enthusiast's paradise; nowhere else on earth can you experience this many geological features in a single location.
 For outdoor types, there are volcanoes, mountains, glaciers, rivers, lakes and caves to be explored.
 But there is so much more to this tiny island than that.